 Growing Kiwis at the Allotment

-Growing Kiwis in the UK is more than possible with several varieties available; particularly if you have a sunny location in a sheltered spot.
-There are male and female varieties and, also self-fertile varieties.
-The fruits will ripen fully after a long, hot summer but otherwise, may need picking and ripening indoors.
+While native to China and initially grown in the wild, unlike melons, kiwis are an exotic fruit that easily adapts to our conditions with some proper care and precautions.
+Growing Kiwis in the UK is more than possible with several varieties available, particularly if you have a sunny location in a sheltered spot.
+There are male and female varieties, and also self-fertile varieties.
+The fruits will ripen fully after a long, hot summer, but otherwise, they may need picking and ripening indoors.

 Growing Kiwis in Summary